 The Self: What is the true authentic self?

 From a sociological perspective, a true authentic self doesn’t exist in its own right because we all exist only in relation to others.
-We act according to our environment and the norms (rules) that build the system we live in.
+We act according to our environment and the norms (rules) that build our system.
 Erving Goffman’s dramaturgical analysis anchors human existence in human social interactions.
 In his book, “The Presentation of Self in Everyday Life” (1956), Goffman portrays how humans fulfill different roles in different situations.
 These roles are portrayed and interpreted by individuals within and through the body.
 The German translation of his title “We alle spiele Theater” (We all are playing theater ) is, perhaps, quite an apt summary of his work!

 Goffman is one of many who expand the discussion about what it means to be your authentic self.
-And much in line with most sociologists and social psychologists (such as Marcel Mauss, Georg Simmel, Nobert Elias, Michel Foucault, Pierre Bourdieu), Goffman anchors the human experience in the experience through our body, but, at the same time, George Herbert Mead argues that our sense of self is rooted in our perception of how others view us, something he calls the “generalized other.”
+In line with most sociologists and social psychologists (such as Marcel Mauss, Georg Simmel, Norbert Elias, Michel Foucault, and Pierre Bourdieu), Goffman anchors the human experience in the experience through our body.
+At the same time, George Herbert Mead argues that our sense of self is rooted in our perception of how others view us, something he calls the “generalized other.”

 Is there a true self?

 Further, one of the foundational ideas, especially of social psychology, is that there is no true self.
 There is not a “more authentic” or “better” you, and there has never been.
-You are the sum of your performances – and not the sum of the core of ‘you being’ (or your being).
-Sociologists generally point out that behavior has much more to do with what is happening around you instead of what is happening inside you.
-Therefore, self has more relevance to the society we are part of than simply just what we are inside ourselves.
+You are the sum of your performances – not the sum of the core of ‘you being’ (or your being).
+Sociologists generally point out that behavior has much more to do with what is happening around you than what is happening inside you.
+Therefore, the self has more relevance to the society we are part of than just what we are inside ourselves.

 Intriguing right?